 The above steps are not an exhaustive list, but merely starting points.
 As a caregiver you need – and deserve! – time and space to express the feelings you have, and to learn strategies for taking as good care of yourself as you do of the others in your life.

 Please don’t go through this journey alone.
 Make the commitment to yourself right now, for your physical health if for no other reason: No more suffering in silence!
 Find your compassionate listener, and start talking to them about what’s happening in your world.

-If you would like help getting started, or getting more proficient at your self-care, help is right here!
-Click to schedule your complimentary consultation with me.
+If you would like help getting started, or getting more proficient at your self-care, help is here!
+Click to access your Step By Step Guide .

 And we breathe….